DataSQRL/datasqrl.github.io/docs/reference/api/graphql/query.md

 DataSQRL includes [GraphiQL](https://github.com/graphql/graphiql) which allows you to create, execute, and profile queries as well as inspect the GraphQL API directly in your browser.

 After you [run](../../operations/command#run) your SQRL script on your machine, open the URL `http://localhost:8888/graphiql/` in a browser to access GraphiQL.

+Now, you can paste GraphQL queries into the left-hand panel and hit the play button `▸` in the middle to see the result in the right-hand panel.

+GraphiQL shows you the GraphQL schema of the API by opening the "Documentation" tab.
+You can inspect the schema to validate that DataSQRL generated your data API correctly.

+GraphiQL also allows you to specify arguments for variables in your queries and set headers.
+It's a user-friendly IDE for designing GraphQL queries.

 ## JavaScript